PieLabs/pie-docs/developing/packaging.md

 ### _pie_controller

-If defined, this property declares the path to the `controller.js` file for the PIE.
+If defined, this property declares the path to the `controller` directory for the PIE.
-If it is not present, it is assumed that `controller.js` is at the root of the package directory.
+If it is not present, it is assumed that `controller` is at the root of the package directory.

 ## Demo and Docs

 The [pie-cli] `serve` utility helps load and preview PIEs, it enforces some conventions about how a PIE is structured so that it can be easily reviewed in a consistent way.

-To support this, the following files should be present in a PIE package:
+To support this, as described above, the following files should be present in a PIE package:

 ```
 README.md